sieve-project/sieve/README.md

 ## Requirements

 * Docker daemon must be running
+* A docker repo that you have write access to
 * go1.13 installed and `$GOPATH` set
 * python3 installed and `kubernetes` and `pyyaml` installed (`pip3 install kubernetes` and `pip3 install pyyaml`)